Château Très Belle

 Transforming Every Surface

-From the very start, every interior and exterior element was envisioned as a unified composition of texture, tone, and depth.
-The exterior windows and doors—originally factory-primed white—were meticulously faux finished to match the rich stained woodwork found inside.
-Even the precast concrete details, inside and out, were artfully transformed to resemble aged French limestone, bringing harmony and sophistication to the entire structure.
+From the very beginning, each interior and exterior detail was carefully designed as a cohesive composition of texture, color, and dimension.
+The exterior windows and doors—originally factory-primed white—were meticulously faux-finished to mirror the rich stained woodwork throughout the interior.
+Even the precast concrete elements, both inside and out, were expertly transformed to resemble aged French limestone, creating harmony, sophistication, and timeless curb appeal.

 Furniture-Quality Finishes

 Inside, no detail was overlooked.
-Radius moldings surrounding doors, windows, arches, and ceilings were first sealed, then layered with stain, glaze, and wax before being hand-rubbed and French polished to a furniture-quality finish.
-Every surface—whether ceiling beam or baseboard—was finished by hand to achieve the authentic patina of a well-aged chateau.
+Radius moldings surrounding doors, windows, arches, and ceilings were sealed, layered with stain, glaze, and wax, then hand-rubbed and French polished to achieve a true furniture-quality finish.
+Every architectural detail—from ceiling beams to baseboards—was hand-finished to create the authentic patina of a centuries-old chateau.

-The Great Room’s impressive ceiling beams, crafted entirely from lightweight foam, were faux painted with a convincing woodgrain finish, blending seamlessly with the home’s old-world character.
+The Great Room’s striking ceiling beams, crafted entirely from lightweight foam, were skillfully faux-wood-grained to replicate the natural beauty of aged timber, blending seamlessly with the home’s old-world aesthetic.

 A Labor of Love and Detail

-Every inch of Chateau Très Belle was hand-finished—walls, ceilings, cabinetry, moldings, and even the exterior window surrounds.
-The entry doors were individually hand-distressed, stained, and glazed to achieve a genuine 17th-century character.
+Every inch of Chateau Très Belle was hand-finished—from walls, ceilings, cabinetry, and moldings to the exterior window surrounds.
+The entry doors were individually hand-distressed, stained, and glazed to achieve the character and charm of a 17th-century European estate.